We hear so much these days about the importance of work-life balance.

 Can we have both?

-Can you be successful in work and still have time to play?
+Can you be successful at work and still have time to play?

 Just like in life, sometimes finding balance is not about equal measure, just what works for you.